spineki/spineki.github.io/content/articles/closures_as_iterators.md

 };
 ```

 > Notice here that we call the closure in the constructor.
-This way, we initialize properly the current_value state to point to the first value of the iteration.
-While traditional c++ iterators tend to start at the correct beginning and go one step to far at the end, our closure is one step backward.
+This way, we initialize properly the `current_value` state to point to the first value of the iteration.
+While traditional C++ iterators tend to start at the correct beginning and go one step too far at the end, our closure is one step behind.

 We can now focus on the `operator++`, `operator*`, `operator!=` methods.